BrianZhang2018/ml_pipeline/docs/reference/project_phases.md

 - Implement hyperparameter tuning with Optuna

 ### Status
-- All steps pending ⏳
+- All steps completed ✅

 ## Phase 4: Model Evaluation and Interpretability